-3. The average length of stay for a Scott County Juvenile Detention Center resident in FY14 was 20 days.
-This was a slight decrease from FY13, when the average length of stay was 21 days.
-However, as the chart below indicates the center's average length of stay has been increasing significantly since FY09, where now residents stay an average of one week longer than in prior years.
+The average length of stay for a Scott County Juvenile Detention Center resident in FY15 was 21 days.
+The chart below indicates the center's average length of stay has been increasing significantly, where now residents stay an average of one week longer than just five years ago.